 |On the road near Ashburton, Dartmoor in Devon, England, 1982.|

-As my siblings left one by one after the funeral, I stayed with my mom, and brother Fr.
-Peter Jon and his family, in Indiana for several weeks.
+After dad's funeral, as my siblings left one by one, I stayed with my mom, and brother in Indiana for several weeks.
 We began to allow ourselves to accept this new reality of daily life void of Dad's physical presence, while appreciating the new relationship and eternal presence our family was building with him spiritually.

 Separately, though together, Mom and I endured many moments that could have been numbingly empty; but thankfully we experienced the mutual comfort that comes from the tender and honest companionship of another who has been left behind, as well as the blessed grace that is God's gift.